khrshd/git_practice/README.md

-# git_practice
-made change in the mainn branch
-This is a changed line
+# This is a passing project where:

-## Dev
-- This is my line 1
-- This is my line 2

-- Adding another line for the next commit
-- Line 4
+- EC2 instance based on T2-micro and RHEL is introduced with existing keys in the AWS as an ansible-host;
-- Line 5 is there
+- EventBridge based cronjob is setup for:
+    - Tuesdays and Thursdays where the instance will be started at 6pm ET and stopped after 4 hours;
+    - Saturdays and Sundays where the instance will be started at 9am ET and stopped after 4 hours;
+- Lambda function automatically does the job in combination with IAM policies;
+- The whole infrastructure will be provisioned with Terraform;
+- Lambda function code is written in python and to be able to function with Terraform, is zipped as a .zip file.